 - ½ medium yellow onion, chopped

-- Shredded cheeses: I used half swiss and half cheddar cheeses.
+- Shredded cheese: I used half swiss and half cheddar cheeses.
 Any cheese combination you prefer will work just fine.
 Gruyere cheese is a classic for quiche.
-It’s a fancy swiss cheese that is similar in taste and texture.
+It's a fancy swiss cheese that is similar in taste and texture.

 - Large eggs

 - Half and half: Or half milk half heavy cream.